 If your child is or may be sexually active:

-- If your child has sex without using 2 kinds of birth control, if you think your child may be pregnant, or if your child misses her period, call the doctor right away.
+- If your child has sex without using birth control, if you think your child may be pregnant, or if your child misses a period, call the doctor right away.

 If your child is breast-feeding a baby: